Twitter (NYSE:TWTR) PT Lowered to $70.00

-Twitter (NYSE:TWTR) had its price target lowered by Oppenheimer from $85.00 to $70.00 in a research note issued to investors on Friday morning, Benzinga reports.
+Twitter (NYSE:TWTR) had its target price cut by Oppenheimer from $85.00 to $70.00 in a research note released on Thursday morning, Benzinga reports.
+They currently have an outperform rating on the social networking company’s stock.

-Other equities research analysts have also issued reports about the stock.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of Twitter from $65.00 to $76.00 and gave the stock a buy rating in a report on Wednesday, February 10th.
-Zacks Investment Research lowered shares of Twitter from a hold rating to a strong sell rating and set a $60.00 price objective on the stock. in a report on Tuesday, April 13th.
-KeyCorp lowered their price target on shares of Twitter from $90.00 to $77.00 and set an overweight rating on the stock in a research note on Friday.
-Barclays lowered their price target on shares of Twitter from $52.00 to $48.00 and set an underweight rating on the stock in a research note on Friday.
-Finally, UBS Group lowered their price target on shares of Twitter from $68.00 to $62.00 and set a neutral rating on the stock in a research note on Friday.
-Two research analysts have rated the stock with a sell rating, nineteen have given a hold rating and sixteen have given a buy rating to the company’s stock.
-The stock presently has a consensus rating of Hold and a consensus price target of $67.92.
+Several other research firms have also weighed in on TWTR.
+Susquehanna Bancshares upped their price objective on Twitter from $58.00 to $70.00 and gave the company a positive rating in a research note on Wednesday, February 10th.
+Mizuho lowered their price objective on Twitter from $67.00 to $65.00 and set a neutral rating on the stock in a research note on Thursday.
+BMO Capital Markets lowered their price objective on Twitter from $80.00 to $65.00 and set a market perform rating on the stock in a research note on Monday.
+Robert W. Baird boosted their target price on Twitter from $65.00 to $75.00 in a report on Monday, February 22nd.
+Finally, MKM Partners reduced their price objective on Twitter from $95.00 to $83.00 and set a buy rating on the stock in a report on Thursday.
+Two research analysts have rated the stock with a sell rating, nineteen have issued a hold rating and sixteen have assigned a buy rating to the stock.
+The stock currently has an average rating of Hold and an average target price of $69.76.

-In other news, CAO Robert Kaiden sold 6,365 shares of the business’s stock in a transaction that occurred on Monday, February 1st.
-The shares were sold at an average price of $51.53, for a total value of $327,988.45.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, insider Matthew Derella sold 21,438 shares of the business’s stock in a transaction that occurred on Wednesday, February 3rd.
-The shares were sold at an average price of $54.78, for a total transaction of $1,174,373.64.
+In other Twitter news, CFO Ned D. Segal sold 7,000 shares of the firm’s stock in a transaction that occurred on Tuesday, February 9th.
+The shares were sold at an average price of $58.75, for a total transaction of $411,250.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Fox Martha Lane sold 1,301 shares of the firm’s stock in a transaction that occurred on Friday, February 26th.
+The stock was sold at an average price of $76.93, for a total transaction of $100,085.93.
 The disclosure for this sale can be found here.
-Insiders sold a total of 83,083 shares of company stock valued at $5,052,261 over the last 90 days.
-Corporate insiders own 2.64% of the company’s stock.
+Insiders have sold 51,423 shares of company stock valued at $3,317,738 over the last 90 days.
+Company insiders own 2.64% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Arlington Partners LLC acquired a new position in Twitter during the 4th quarter worth approximately $25,000.
-Cypress Point Wealth Management LLC acquired a new position in Twitter during the 4th quarter worth approximately $25,000.
-Pinnacle Bancorp Inc. acquired a new position in Twitter during the 1st quarter worth approximately $25,000.
-Accel Wealth Management acquired a new position in Twitter during the 4th quarter worth approximately $27,000.
-Finally, Crescent Capital Consulting LLC acquired a new position in Twitter during the 4th quarter worth approximately $28,000.
-Institutional investors and hedge funds own 73.17% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Cambridge Financial Group Inc. increased its holdings in shares of Twitter by 0.9% during the first quarter.
+Cambridge Financial Group Inc. now owns 134,055 shares of the social networking company’s stock worth $8,530,000 after purchasing an additional 1,170 shares during the period.
+Swiss National Bank increased its holdings in shares of Twitter by 2.4% during the first quarter.
+Swiss National Bank now owns 3,058,722 shares of the social networking company’s stock worth $194,626,000 after purchasing an additional 72,100 shares during the period.
+The PNC Financial Services Group Inc. increased its holdings in shares of Twitter by 4.9% during the first quarter.
+The PNC Financial Services Group Inc. now owns 128,642 shares of the social networking company’s stock worth $8,187,000 after purchasing an additional 5,966 shares during the period.
+Brighton Jones LLC bought a new position in Twitter in the first quarter valued at approximately $297,000.
+Finally, Quantitative Systematic Strategies LLC bought a new position in Twitter in the first quarter valued at approximately $641,000.
+73.17% of the stock is currently owned by institutional investors.

 Twitter, Inc operates as a platform for public self-expression and conversation in real time United States, Japan, and internationally.
 The company offers Twitter, a platform that allows users to consume, create, distribute, and discover content.
 It also provides promoted products and services, such as promoted tweets, promoted accounts, and promoted trends, which enable its advertisers to promote their brands, products, and services.